philpackmohr/git-paper/git.md

 #### Correct last commit

 It happens quiet fast that an erroneous commit is made.
-One way to correct this is to make "correction commits" that contain messages like "Fixed typo", "Fixed build error", "Forgot to add a file" etc. This is not pretty and it is not possible this way to correct typos in the commit message itself.
+One way to fix this is to make "correction commits" that contain messages like "Fixed typo", "Fixed build error", "Forgot to add a file" etc. This is not pretty and it is not possible this way to fix typos in the commit message itself.
 A common solution to this problem is `git commit --amend`.

 Put a file in your repository, e.g. "error.txt" with this content: